YellowMinionPlannet/Notes/Book_Professional_Javascript_for_Web_Developers/Chapter13.md

 - Attribute names are case-insensitive, which means "ID" and "id" are the same.
 - Custom attribute, for example my_custom_attribute, will not map to the properties of element.
 It can only be accessed by `getAttribute()` method.
-- `style` attribute will return an object and does not have same content with `style` property of the element, because `style` property reflect all styles applied of that element.
+- `style` attribute will return an object and does not have same content with `style` property.
 - event-handler attribute, for example `onclick`, will return a JavaScript function or `null` if no call back is assigned.

 #### Setting Attributes